bknyaz/bknyaz.github.io/_posts/2026-02-19-meta-merge.md

 Hence, the term "Meta" is used.
 While most merging methods implement $f$ in the weight space directly, some recent methods implement $f$ in the low-dimensional space produced by singular value decomposition (SVD)<d-cite key="stoica2025model,gargiulo2025task"></d-cite>.
-MetaMerge can be viewed as generalization of these methods.
+MetaMerge can be viewed as a more general weight-space transformation learned by a meta-network.

 ### NiNo